"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 "Kookie?"
 My attention went to Josh, who was approaching me at a very slow pace.
-"Can I try to see if I can get your voice to work?"
+"Can I try to see if I can get your throat to heal?"

-His hand was warm, I don't know why I thought it would be cold, as he gently placed it on my throat.
-Fear slithered through me on the back of a snake, laughing like the Joker, when I had a brief flash of someone choking me, but Josh only put his palm flat against my skin.
+His hand was warm; I don't know why I thought it would be cold, as he gently placed it on my throat.
+Fear slithered through me on the back of a snake, laughing like the a psycho clown, when I had a brief flash of someone choking me, but Josh only put his palm flat against my skin.

 There was a tingle and warmth in and on my throat for a few seconds, which was different from Daisy-Mae's, another old teammate, healing touch.
-Often hers felt like a band-aid being pulled off of you.
-Then he pulled his hand away, a smile of success on his face.
+Often hers felt like a band-aid being pulled off.
+Then he drew his hand away, a smile of success on his face.

 "That should do it."
-He then waited for me to do something.
+He waited for me to do something.